zmp/robocar110_ros/README.md

 ## ROS configuration

-Configuration is installed during packages installation.
+Default configuration is installed during packages installation.

-It is possible to edit the configuration, the next package update won't change it.
+It is possible to edit the configuration, the next package update won't change it, but new parameters are to be added manually if needed.

 * `/opt/ros/${ROS_DISTRO}/share/rc110/config/`